 Like two tributaries flowing into one mighty river, Sienna Ranch Baptist Church began with the uniting of two local Missouri City churches.
 Interesting is the fact that Colony Baptist Church and Trinity Baptist Church both originated out of Williams Trace Baptist Church now known as Sugar Land Baptist.
 In 2009 God united Colony Baptist and Trinity Baptist churches becoming Sienna Ranch Baptist.

 1994 Colony BaptistIn February of 1994, Colony Baptist held its initial worship service in Sugar Land, in the home of Dr. and Mrs. Dale Faulkner.
 After a couple of weeks, Colony Baptist Church was organized and began to meet for worship at Austin Parkway Elementary School.
-John Wiltshire, was called to serve as initial pastor.
+John Wiltshire, was called to serve as pastor.

-1997 Colony BaptistEarly in 1997, seeing the new growth and projected expansion of Missouri City while at the same time a void of churches in the area, the Colony relocated to Elkins High School.
+1997 Colony BaptistEarly in 1997, seeing the new growth and expansion of Missouri City yet a void of churches in the area, Colony Baptist relocated to Elkins High School.
 Colony Baptist Church became the first church to be started along the Hwy.
 6 corridor in Missouri City.
 After John Wiltshire’s resignation, Colony called Mark Dean in August of 1997 to become its pastor.
 God gave the church the vision to be “a colony of the Kingdom of God”.
-Selflessly the church began to show God’s love in practical ways to its neighbors.

-1998 Colony BaptistThe mission of Colony was to first minister to the families and communities located along State Highway 6 between Interstate 59 and 521.
-However, God also provided opportunities for the church to minister beyond our immediate home.
-One of our student pastors became a missionary in Istanbul, Turkey and another to Osaka, Japan.
-Members of our church have done mission work in China, Romania, Russia, Turkey, Brazil, and Haiti.
+1998 Colony BaptistThe mission of Colony was to first minister to the families and communities located along State Hwy 6 between Interstate 59 and 521.
+However, God also provided opportunities for the church to minister beyond.
+One student pastor became a missionary in Istanbul, Turkey and another to Osaka, Japan.
+Members of the church carried out mission work in China, Romania, Russia, Turkey, Brazil, Haiti and more.

 1999 Colony BaptistGod placed in the heart of Colony the desire to search for land from which the church could gather for worship and utilize as a center from which to minister to its neighbors.
 In October of 1999, Colony purchased in cash a four-acre lot in Vicksburg subdivision for its church.
-The church completed it’s first building; a 10,800 square foot multi-purpose building that is used for worship and ministry in March of 2003.
+The church completed its first building -- a 10,800 sq. ft. multi-purpose building in March of 2003.

-1999 Trinity BaptistOn August 18, 1999, the fellowship of believers of Trinity Baptist declared and Williams Trace granted their intention to move from a mission status to an autonomous church, effective August 22, 1999.
+1999 Trinity BaptistOn August 18, 1999, the fellowship of believers of Trinity Baptist declared, and Williams Trace Baptist granted, their intention to move from a mission status to an autonomous church, effective August 22, 1999.

-2001 Trinity BaptistAfter a successful fund raising campaign, Trinity purchased 13.584 acres of land from Johnson Development Corporation on August 7, 2001.
-Trinity dedicated the holy ground to God on October 21, 2001, worshipping Him with song, testimony, the Lord’s Supper, baptism in a newly purchased water trough, and the building of an altar in honor of our Lord.
+2001 Trinity BaptistAfter a successful fund raising campaign, Trinity purchased 13.584 acres of land from the Johnson Development Corporation on August 7, 2001.
+Trinity dedicated the holy ground to God on October 21, 2001, worshipping Him with song, testimony, the Lord’s Supper, baptism and the building of an altar in honor of our Lord.

-2003 Trinity BaptistOn December 19, 2003, the church sold 6 ½ acres to the Methodist Board of Missions and begin to make plans to build on the site.
+2003 Trinity BaptistOn December 19, 2003, the church sold 6 ½ acres to the Methodist Board of Missions.
+Trinity began making plans to build on the remaining 7 acre site.

 2005 Colony BaptistIn 2005 God led Colony to adopt an unreached people group in West Africa.
-No mission organization and no church was taking the gospel to these people.
 During the next ten years the church would take 45 separate trips to remote villages showing God’s love and sharing his truth.
-The church worked with Wycliffe and Faith Comes By Hearing to record the New Testament into the heart language of these dear people who did not have the word of God.
-In addition 150 original indigenous Bible songs were composed and recorded to be distributed with the New Testament.
-The church is committed to seeing these dear people know the Lord and share their faith throughout their land.
+The church worked with Wycliffe and Faith Comes By Hearing to record the New Testament into the heart language of the Mankanya people.
+In addition, 150 original indigenous Bible songs were composed and recorded to be distributed with the New Testament.

 2007 Trinity BaptistOn June 15th, 2007, Rev. Chad Bertrand began his ministry at Trinity as Co-Pastor.
-The next year Eddie Alley retired.
+The next year, Eddie Alley retired.

-2009-2011In 2009 God led Trinity and Colony to merge together into one church.
+2009-2011 Together as Sienna Ranch BaptistIn 2009 God led Trinity and Colony to merge together into one church.
 The new combined church would meet at their Vicksburg location until the Sienna building was complete in 2011.

-2017 Sienna Ranch BaptistIn 2017, Sienna Ranch sold their Vicksburg site to Life Pointe Community Church.
+2017 Sienna Ranch BaptistIn 2017, Sienna Ranch sold the Vicksburg site to Life Pointe Community Church.